 This lecture was jointly established, in 2008, in memory of James Y. Oldshue by the American Institute of Chemical Engineers (AIChE) and the Interamerican Confederation of Chemical Engineering (CIIQ/IACChE).
 Jim Oldshue was an important leader and supporter of the CIIQ/IACChE.
 He was President of the AIChE in 1979 and President of the CIIQ/IACChE in 1995.
 Jim was a recipient of the prestigious Víctor Márquez award in 1983, which is conferred by the CIIQ/IACChE.
 Jim was an ambassador of the profession who visited more than 100 countries.
 It is envisioned that this lecture provide a global perspective of a specific contingent topic.
 The Oldshue Lecture alternates between the AIChE Annual Meetings and the Interamerican Congresses, which take place every two years.

-The following is a list of distinguished Jim Oldshue Lecture speakers:
+The following is a list of past distinguished Jim Oldshue Lecture speakers:

 - Mr. Carlos Cabrera; President & CEO, UOP; AIChE Centennial and XXIII Interamerican Congress of Chemical Engineering; Philadelphia, PA, USA (2008)